-Everyone knows that buying a home can be a pain, which is why property buyers should always do their due diligence before making a purchase.
+Everyone knows that buying a home is a big commitment, which is why property buyers should always do their due diligence before making a purchase.
 But what really sets the smart property buyers apart from the rest is the ability to identify the right data to draw insights from.
 One such useful resource is the Urban Redevelopment Authority’s (URA) transactions tool, which shows you the caveats lodged and options issued.

-In this article, we’ll explain what the URA caveat is and how you can use this information to your benefit.
+In this article, we’ll explain what the Urban Redevelopment Authority (URA) caveat is and how you can use this information to your benefit.
 Hang on tight, because this can get messy.

 No time to read?
 Here’s a quick summary:

 |What is a URA caveat?||It is a legal document to protect buyers’ interests in a property for sale.|